michellelclement/react-toggle/README.md

 - **Limited React Experience**: I am currently in the process of learning React, and this task provided an excellent opportunity to focus on learning the core concepts and apply them in a real project.
 While I have successfully implemented the required functionality, there may be areas for improvement and further expansion of my knowledge and understanding.
 - **TypeScript Not Used**: The task required TypeScript, but due to my lack of experience with it to date, I implemented the solution using JavaScript instead, leveraging my existing skills to deliver the best result possible.
 Given more time, I would like to learn and apply TypeScript to improve the solution.
-- **Accessibility Considerations**: While performing accessibility checks (Silktide Extension: [https://silktide.com/](https://silktide.com/)), unfortunately, the colour contrast did not meet the recommended accessibility guidelines.
+- **Accessibility Considerations**: While performing accessibility checks using the [Silktide Extension](https://silktide.com/), unfortunately, the colour contrast did not meet the recommended accessibility guidelines.
 I would enhance the contrast in future versions to ensure they are WCAG-compliant.
 - **Screen Reader Compatibility**: The component has been tested with a screen reader, but it does not cycle through the toggle options as expected.
 Due to time constraints, I was unable to fully address this issue, but I recognize the importance of making the component accessible to screen reader users and would plan to revisit it in future updates.

 ## Assumptions: